BattletechModders/Abilifier/README.md

 `resolveGenBaseMult` - float, base multiplier for all resolve generation.
 Initialized as an actor stat, which can be modified be equipment, abilities, etc.

 `resolveCostBaseMult` - float, base multiplier for all resolve costs.
 Initialized as an actor stat, which can be modified be equipment, abilities, etc.

+`resolveCostHighMult` - float, multiplier for resolve costs if pilot has high spirits. multiplied directly onto `resolveCostBaseMult`.
+NOTE: DefensivePushHighMoraleCost, OffensivePushLowMoraleCost, etc from MoraleConstants have been deprecated!
+Resolve cost of Vigilance/DefensivePush will be MoraleConstants.DefensivePushCost x resolveCostBaseMult x resolveCostHighMult or resolveCostLowMult as appropriate!
+Likewise for CalledShot/OffensivePush!
+Similarly, `MoraleCostDefendDescriptionLow`, etc in CombatUIConstants are deprecated.
+Only `MoraleCostAttackDescription` and `MoraleCostDefendDescription` will be used.
+Up to you to update them.

+`resolveCostLowMult` - float, multiplier for resolve costs if pilot has low spirits. multiplied directly onto `resolveCostBaseMult`.
+NOTE: DefensivePushHighMoraleCost, OffensivePushLowMoraleCost, etc from MoraleConstants have been deprecated!
+Resolve cost of Vigilance will be baseline MoraleConstants.DefensivePushCost x resolveCostBaseMult x resolveCostHighMult or resolveCostLowMult as appropriate!
+Likewise for CalledShot/OffensivePush!
+Similarly, `MoraleCostDefendDescriptionLow`, etc in CombatUIConstants are deprecated.
+Only `MoraleCostAttackDescription` and `MoraleCostDefendDescription` will be used.
+Up to you to update them.

 **NOTE** the unit statistic (float) `resolveRoundBaseMod` can be used to add a flat resolve gain each round *specific to the unit* (as opposed to vanilla statistic `MoraleBonusGain` which will still add bonus resolve to each unit on the team).
 Keep in mind this "flat" bonus will still be affected by `resolveGenBaseMult`, however.